benbjohnson/melomel/README.md

 integrating Flash into a full stack functional testing solution such as [Cucumber](http://cukes.info) or [RSpec](http://rspec.info).

-Please visit the [http://melomel.info](http://melomel.info) for full documentation.
+Please visit the [GitHub Wiki](https://github.com/benbjohnson/melomel/wiki) for full documentation.